-The Honorable Charles Rangel

-The United States House of Representatives

-2330 Rayburn House Office Building

-Washington, DC 20515

-The Honorable William Green

-The United States House of Representatives

-1110 Longworth House Office Building

-Washington, DC 20515
+The Honorable Charles Rangel The United States House of Representatives 2330 Rayburn House Office Building Washington, DC 20515

-Dear Congressman Green,
+Dear Congressman Rangel,

 As a medical student, I would like to express the crucial need for a bill that would restore deductibility of interest paid on educational loans.
 Among these is H.R.
 592 sponsored by Representative Richard Schulze (R-PA).
 The Association of American Medical Colleges (AAMC) has formally endorsed this legislation and is actively seeking its passage during the 100th Congress.

-A few of the important reasons this legislation should pass include:

-- Many young graduates face severe financial hardship.